oda-hub/hugo-odahub/content/docs/guide-development.md

 param_3 = '' # http://odahub.io/ontology#String ; oda:label "Third" ; oda:group "Group of parameters" ; oda:description "third"
 ```

-Which will result, over the Mmoda interface, the ayout of parameters displayed in the imae below:
+Which, over the Mmoda interface, will result in the layout displayed in the image below:

 ![image](grouped_params.png)